youngeunkwon0405/RL/docs/guides/sft.md

-# Supervised Fine-tuning in Reinforcer
+# Supervised Fine-Tuning in NeMo RL

+This document explains how to perform SFT within NeMo RL.
+It outlines key operations, including initiating SFT runs, managing experiment configurations using YAML, and integrating custom datasets that conform to the required structure and attributes.

 ## Launch an SFT Run

-The script [examples/run_sft.py](../../examples/run_sft.py) can be used to launch an experiment.
-This script can either be launched locally or via Slurm.
+The script, [examples/run_sft.py](../../examples/run_sft.py), can be used to launch an experiment.
+This script can be launched either locally or via Slurm.
 For details on how to set up Ray and launch a job using Slurm, refer to the [cluster documentation](../cluster.md).

 Be sure to launch the job using `uv`.
 The command to launch an SFT job is as follows:

 ```bash
 uv run examples/run_sft.py --config <PATH TO YAML CONFIG> <OVERRIDES>
 ```

 If not specified, `config` will default to [examples/configs/sft.yaml](../../examples/configs/sft.yaml).

-## Configuration
+## Configure Experiments

 Reinforcer allows users to configure experiments using `yaml` config files.
 An example SFT configuration file can be found [here](../../examples/configs/sft.yaml).